fletchjp/MERG-Arduino-Software/README.md

  ## MERG Knowledgebase

+ ### GitHub

  There is information on the MERG Arduino SIG pages about our use of GitHub.

  [Arduino Github Guidance](https://www.merg.org.uk/merg_wiki/doku.php?id=arduino:software:github)

+ I have been learning more about how to use GitHub.
+In particular one of the repositories I have forked had been updated.
+I have been learning how to keep my fork up to date.
+My source for this has been the video of Sven Rosvall's talk.

  ## Software